PrinsFrank/standards/README.md

 **A collection of standards as PHP Enums**

-Daily updated from their sources, whether it is ISO or IANA directly, or a maintaining party like the six group or the US library of congress.
+Daily updated from their sources, whether it is ISO or IANA directly, or a maintaining party like the SIX Group or the US Library of Congress.

 ## Setup